 Learn More: The Origins of World War I

-The Schlieffen Plan’s emphasis was thus on a huge concentration of force on the right wing, whereby German movement would come plunging through northern France.
+The Schlieffen Plan’s emphasized a huge concentration of force on the right wing, whereby the German movement would come plunging through northern France.
 After von Schlieffen died, this plan was further worked on and altered by Helmuth von Moltke, his successor.

 Von Moltke changed certain aspects of the plan.
 He did not solve the political problem of violating neutrality, but he lessened it by declining to invade Holland.
 He also took troops away from the vast movement that was projected for the invasion of northern France; he instead drew off some of those troops to the Eastern Front and others for the defense of the territory of Lorraine to the south.